OutSystems/OutSystems.SetupTools/docs/Get-OSServiceStudioVersion.md

 schema: 2.0.0
 ---

-# Get-OSDevEnvironmentInstallDir
+# Get-OSServiceStudioVersion

 ## SYNOPSIS
-Returns where the Outsystems development environment is installed.
+Returns the Outsystems development environment installed version.

 ## SYNTAX

 ```
-Get-OSDevEnvironmentInstallDir [-MajorVersion] <String> [<CommonParameters>]
+Get-OSServiceStudioVersion [-MajorVersion] <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
-This will returns where the Outsystems development environment is installed.
+This will returns the Outsystems platform installed version.
 Cause you can have multiple development environments installed, you need to specify the major version.
 Will throw an exception if the platform is not installed.